Laragear/SubscriptionsDemo/README.md

 >
 > This will automatically migrate all attached entities to the new Subscription, and keep the same _admin_.

-You can also change a subscription to another Plan manually using the `Change` facade.
+You can also change a Subscription to another Plan manually using the `Change` facade.

 ```php
 use Laragear\Subscriptions\Facades\Change;